-This indicates that one or more of the tires is significantly underinflated.
+This indicates that one or more of the tires are significantly underinflated.

 A tire pressure message in the Driver Information Center (DIC), can accompany the light.
-See DIC Warnings and Messages on page 3-38 for more information.
+See Driver Information Center (DIC) on page 4-33 for more information.
 Stop and check the tires as soon as it is safe to do so.
-If a tire is underinflated, inflate to the proper pressure.
-See Tires on page 5-54 for more information.
+If underinflated, inflate to the proper pressure.
+See Inflation - Tire Pressure on page 6-62 for more information.